-Using the sitters book on page 21 as a starting point, why not ask your pupils to create their own daily diaries?
-These don't have to just be records of what they do every day in school - they could also write down what they spend on sweets at the corner shop or how many stickers they've swapped in the playground.
-Create a graph in the classroom collating these results and ask the pupils to analyse the results.
+Using the sitters book on page 25 as a starting point, create your own daily diaries.
+These don't have to just be records of what you do every day - you could also write down what you spend on sweets at the corner shop or how many stickers you swapped in the playground.

+Create a graph collating these results and ask the pupils to analyse them.
 Why not also try to recreate the style of writing used by Reynolds in the 1755 book?

-Maybe you could find a similar looking font - try www.dafont.com for a variety of free fonts.
+Maybe you could find a similar looking typeface - try www.dafont. com for a variety of free fonts.